1984 Astro-Bluebonnet Bowl

 The 1984 Bluebonnet Bowl was a college football postseason bowl game between the TCU Horned Frogs and the West Virginia Mountaineers.

 Background

 This was West Virginia's fourth straight bowl appearance and first Bluebonnet Bowl.
 They started off well, winning their first three games and at one point ranked 12th in the polls before losing their last three games.
 TCU improved seven games from last season under Wacker in his second season, in their first bowl appearance since 1965.
+The Frogs also enjoyed their first winning season since 1971.

 Game summary

 West Virginia and TCU both scored touchdowns on their first drives, then traded punts.
 On their 3rd drive, West Virginia scored on a 62-yard touchdown pass to Gary Mullen.
 The Horned Frogs then suffered from the loss of All-American running back Kenneth Davis to a knee injury at the end of the 1st quarter, and they trailed 31–7 at halftime.
 TCU scored in the second half just once, as West Virginia's 302 passing yard attack overwhelmed a team lacking a rush attack.
 However, Anthony Gulley finished with 150 yards passing for the Frogs, with touchdown passes to Dan Sharp and Keith Burnett.
 Willie Drewery had six catches and 152 yards for West Virginia.